leandrofc/timeline-assignment/README.md

 - Simplicity and ease of use.
 - Clean and readable code that’s maintainable.
 - The timeline effectively maximizes horizontal space by lane sharing.
+- The application is performant

 ---

 ## What I would change if I were to do it again

 - Invest more time in UI/UX design, using Figma or similar tools for a more polished look.
+- Use Typescript for a better development experience
 - Add drag-and-drop support to adjust event dates interactively.
 - Implement unit and integration tests for better coverage.